mfalam2/noisy_sim/README.md

 noisy_trotter.py implements Trotter evolution (so far, only first order and only the XY model) with noisy superoperators.

+noisy_vff.py implements VFF circuits built from Rz and Givens rotations with noisy superoperators.

 unit_tests.ipynb and 10q_runs.py serve as example codes.